 Ukraine had also destroyed a convoy of Russian military vehicles that were bringing arms to the rebels.
 It was the first time that Ukraine attacked Russian forces directly.
 A few days later, Ukraine reported that several military vehicles were near the Russian border at the Crimean port of Azov.
 It claimed that Russia was creating a second front for the rebels and wanted land access through southern Ukraine—a shorter route to Crimea.

-In July, Russia built up its military force on the border.
-There were 19,000 to 21,000 troops, 14 advanced surface-to-air missile units, and 30 artillery batteries.
+In July 2014, Russia built up its military force on the border.
+Since 2014, Russia has added an airborne battalion to the naval infantry brigade and doubled the number of troops to 30,000.
 It was a battle-ready force that could launch an attack into eastern Ukraine at a moment's notice.
 Russia had already launched rockets across the border in support of Ukrainian rebels.
-(Source: "Build Up Makes Russia Battle Ready for Ukraine," The New York Times, August 5, 2014.)

 Sanctions Against Russia

-The United States and the EU extended sanctions against Russia on July 29, 2014.
+On July 29, 2014, the United States and the EU extended economic sanctions against Russia.
 They wanted to convince Putin to stop supporting those in eastern Ukraine who want to break up the country.
-The United Stated had proof that Russia supplied separatists that shot down a Malaysia Airlines commercial jet over eastern Ukraine on July 17, killing 298 people.
+The United States had proof that Russia supplied separatists that shot down a Malaysia Airlines commercial jet over eastern Ukraine on July 17, killing 298 people.